 What antibiotics treat pneumonia in calves?

-Common antibiotics used to treat pneumonia in calves include oxytetracycline, florfenicol, tulathromycin, and enrofloxacin.
-These drugs help control bacterial infections like Mannheimia haemolytica and Pasteurella multocida.
-The antibiotic used depends on the infection’s severity and the veterinarian’s advice on correct dosage and duration.
+Common antibiotics used for pneumonia in calves include oxytetracycline, florfenicol, tulathromycin, and enrofloxacin.
+They are effective against bacteria such as Mannheimia haemolytica and Pasteurella multocida.
+The choice of antibiotic usually depends on how severe the case is and what the veterinarian recommends in terms of dose and treatment length.

 What to give a calf with a cough?